DiMine/DiMine.github.io/bots.md

 # COMING SOON if i ever get around to it
-- Update commands list
+- Organize the commands on this page alphabetically
-- the shock command for rs only works 5% of the time so i have to fix that somehow
+- Put the led/servo commands into a separate script so the main script can run without sudo
 - Counters for how many times each command has been used
-- Total pogpega count for the bot
+- Total pogpega count for the bot (but i need someone's chatterino logs)
-- Organize all commands alphabetically
-- Fix the if/else hell
 - Gamba with Pogpegas
 - Temporary increase in pogpegas when the gfuel message shows up (but how to do it without decimals)
-- Copypasta library
+- Copypasta library (added, but still needs to have fuller functionality)
 - Google search integration? (would be hard to moderate though)
-- Camera feed for leds and servo
 - Make the rgb led use full color spectrum (i think its possible i just dont know how)
-- Discord version of pogpegabot eventually
+- Discord version of pogpegabot eventually (technically its already there i just need to add command triggers)
 - Chat logs